onlinerake.OnlineRakingMWUΒΆ

 • n_steps (int, optional) – Number of multiplicative updates applied each time a new observation arrives.

 • compute_weight_stats (bool or int, optional) – Controls computation of weight distribution statistics for performance.
 If True, compute on every call.
-If False, use cached values.
+If False, never compute.
 If integer k, compute every k observations.
 Default is False.

 Methods